2023 Best Physical Sciences Schools in Georgia

 Full Physical Sciences at Emory University Report

 Georgia State University came in at #6 in this year’s edition of the Best Physical Sciences Schools in Georgia ranking.
-Located in the large city of Atlanta, Georgia State is a public college with a fairly large student population.
+Located in the large city of Atlanta, Georgia State is a public school with a fairly large student population.

 While working on their degree, physical sciences majors at Georgia State accumulate an average of around $27,569 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $158.